 An equally viable method is to generate a JSON Web Token (JWT) on your server; it is signed using your private API key and then passed to the client; the realtime client uses this JWT to authenticate with Ably.
 A JWT which has been constructed to be compatible with Ably is known as an Ably JWT.
 Any third party software can be used to generate this JWT using the Ably private API key to sign it.

 A client using token authentication is considered to either anonymous, or identified if a client ID exists in the token.
 All messages, presence state and connection state for identified clients contain the trusted client ID and are accessible by other clients.
 As a private key is needed to generate a token for a client with a client ID, the client ID can be trusted by other clients.
 Find out more on identified clients.

 Tokens are limited to the capabilities of the API key used to create the token.
-When requesting a token, the capabilities may be limited further using fine-grained permissions using a combination of the operation (such as publish, subscribe, presence) and the channel(s).
+The capabilities of a token may be limited further using fine-grained permissions using a combination of the operation (such as publish, subscribe, presence) and the channel(s).
 Find out more on token capabilities.

 Global message routing

-The Ably service, running in over 24 data-centers globally, provides a true mesh distributed system ensuring that there is both no single point of congestion and no single point of failure.
-Ably is designed to always route messages using the least number of network hops minimising latency and ensuring maximum performance for clients no matter their location.
+The Ably service, running in over 16 datacenters and 175+ edge acceleration points-of-presence globally, provides a true mesh distributed system ensuring that there is both no single point of congestion and no single point of failure.
+Ably is designed to always route messages using the least number of network hops minimizing latency and ensuring maximum performance for clients no matter their location.